pupil-labs/pupil-docs/user-docs/pupil-capture.md

 #### Remote Annotations

-You can also create annotation events programatically and send them using the IPC, or by sending messages to the Pupil Remote interface.
+You can also create annotation events programmatically and send them using the IPC, or by sending messages to the Pupil Remote interface.
 Here is an example annotation notification.

 ```python
 {'subject':"annotation",'label':"Hi this is my annotation 1",'timestamp':[set a correct timestamp as float here],'duration':1.0,'source':'a test script','record':True}